 “WHEREVER YOU CAN LOOK AROUND, 360 degrees on this hill, is my backyard,” my indigenous tour guide Vinny says in his raspy voice as the coppery sun gilds the sky over Adnyamathanha Country, in South Australia.
 Adnyamathanha, the aboriginal name for this Mars-like landscape roughly translates to ‘people of the rock,’ and fittingly so.
 Almost every inch of the horizon is tumbling mountain ranges.

 I stand at the lookout, wind whipping my hair into my face as we observe the Ikara-Flinders Ranges National Park at sunset.
 Far off in the distance, I can’t yet make out the cupped-like shape of the mighty attraction we’ve come here for.
 But through the interpretation of the Yura people, the traditional owners of this land, Wilpena Pound magically comes to life.

-“There is scientific proof that this is the oldest land formation on earth,” says Vinny, a guide at the indigenous-owned and -operated Wilpena Pound Resort in South Australia’s Flinders Ranges, which offers bush glamping at Ikara Safari Camp on the edge of the Pound.
+“There is scientific proof that this is the oldest land formation on earth,” says Vinny, a travel guide at the aboriginal-owned and -operated Wilpena Pound Resort in Flinders Ranges, South Australia, which offers bush glamping at Ikara Safari Camp on the edge of the Pound.
 As well as being a traditional Yura owner, Vinny is the son of the first Aboriginal head ranger in this national park.

 In stats, Wilpena Pound, Ikara as it is locally known, sounds pretty impressive.
 The natural amphitheater has a geological history that dates back 630 million years, it once reached higher than the Swiss Alps and Himalayas combined, and it is eight times the size of Uluru and 300 meters taller.
 Regardless, it is a privilege to be able to understand the formation through the eyes of the Yura, without all the superlatives.